HSR training is not “optional”

 HSR representation

-A health and safety representative represents groups of people in a workplace that has been sectioned into “work groups” within that business for the purpose of facilitating quality communications between management and the workforce on workplace health and safety matters that may affect staff in those work groups.
+A health and safety representative (HSR) represents people in a workplace that have been allocated into “work groups” within that business established for the purpose of facilitating quality communications between management and the workforce on workplace health and safety matters that may affect staff in those work groups.

 The number of work groups is determined by the size of the business, number of staff, number of departments, size and location of the premises, etc.